vnijs/radiant/inst/base/tools/help/transform.Rmd

   sales_rc = ifelse(sales > 400, NA, sales)

+9. Similarly, if a respondent with ID 3 provided information in the wrong scale on a survey (e.g., income in \$1s rather than in \$1000s) we could use an `ifelse` statement and enter the command below in the `Create` box.
+As before, press `return` and `Store` to add the new `sales_rc` variable.

+  income_rc = ifelse(ID == 3, income/1000, income)

+10. If multiple respondents made the same scaling mistake (e.g., those with ID 1, 3, and 15) we again use `Create` and enter:

+	income_rc = ifelse(ID %in% c(1, 3, 15), income/1000, income)

-9. If you have a date in a format not available through the `Type` menu you can use the `parse_date_time` function.
+11. If you have a date in a format not available through the `Type` menu you can use the `parse_date_time` function.
 For a date formated as "2-1-14" you would specify the command below (note that this format will also be parsed correctly by the `mdy` function in the `Type` menu)

   date = parse\_date\_time(x, "%m%d%y")

-10. Determine the time difference between two dates/times in seconds
+12. Determine the time difference between two dates/times in seconds

 	time\_diff = as\_duration(time2 - time2)

-11. Extract the month from a date variable
+13. Extract the month from a date variable

 	month = month(date)

-12. Other attributes that can be extracted from a date or date-time variable are `minute`, `hour`, `day`, `week`, `quarter`, `year`, `wday` (for weekday).
+14. Other attributes that can be extracted from a date or date-time variable are `minute`, `hour`, `day`, `week`, `quarter`, `year`, `wday` (for weekday).
 For `wday` and `month` it can be convenient to add `label = TRUE` to the call.
 For example, to extract the weekday from a date variable and use a label rather than a number

 	weekday = wday(date, label = TRUE)

-13. Calculating the distance between two locations using lat-long information
+15. Calculating the distance between two locations using lat-long information

 	trip\_distance = as_distance(lat1, long1, lat2, long2)

-Note: For examples 6, 7, and 12 above you may need to change the new variable to type `factor` before using it for further analysis (see `Type` above)
+Note: For examples 6, 7, and 14 above you may need to change the new variable to type `factor` before using it for further analysis (see `Type` above)

 ### Recode